MarsMan13/SimpleGradientBoost/README.md

 ### Abstract
 I made GradientBoostingRegressor algorithm after studying it.
 To understand it, Refer upper youtube link!
 My code is just implementing logic introduced in that.
-A GradientBoostingRegressor contains numerous weak regressor based on tree.
+A GradientBoostingRegressor contains numerous weak regressors based on tree.
 So I used sklearn.tree.DecisionTreeRegressor.
 ( I think that implementing DecisionTreeRegressor is much harder than implementing GradientBoostingRegressor.
 I'll implement DecisionTree later... )